19hours/sg-statutes/Acts/Companies Act.md

 [15/84; 13/87; 22/93; 31/93; 42/2005]

-(2) The amount payable under subsection (1)(b) and (c) shall not exceed an amount that is equivalent to 5 months salary whether for time or piecework in respect of services rendered by the employee to the company or $7,500, whichever is the lesser.
+(2) The amount payable under subsection (1)(b) and (c) shall not exceed such amount as may be prescribed by the Minister by order published in theGazette.

-[22/93]

-(2A) The Minister may, by order published in theGazette, amend subsection (2) by varying the amount specified in that subsection as the maximum amount payable under subsection (1)(b) and (c).

-[22/93]
+[Act 36 of 2014 wef 01/07/2015]

+(2A) [Deleted by Act 36 of 2014 wef 01/07/2015]

 (2B) For the purposes of —